Home Reports France Home and Garden Ecommerce Industry Report

 Paid Media Trends for France Home and Garden Stores

-France Home and Garden e-commerce stores are allocating significantly less to paid media than their global peers.
-In March 2026, the segment average total paid media spend stood at $233.00, just 8.6% of the global average of $2,725.09.
-The gap is particularly stark for Google Ads, where the segment average of $21.00 represents only 4.2% of the global average of $494.48.
-Meta Ads performance is comparatively stronger but still modest, with a segment average of $462.29 against a global benchmark of $1,487.09—reaching 31.1% of the global figure.
-These figures indicate that French Home and Garden stores are structurally underinvesting in paid channels relative to the broader e-commerce landscape.
+French Home and Garden e-commerce stores are allocating significantly less to paid media than their global counterparts.
+As of April 2026, the segment's average total paid media spend stands at $222.00 per store — just 7.1% of the global average of $3,139.56.
+This gap is most pronounced in Google Ads, where the segment average of $10.00 is only 2.6% of the global average of $384.16.
+Meta Ads tell a slightly stronger story, with a segment average of $386.48 compared to a global average of $1,525.54, representing 25.3% of the benchmark — but still a substantial shortfall.
+These figures suggest that paid media remains a peripheral strategy for most stores in this segment, with organic and other acquisition channels likely carrying a greater share of traffic generation.

 Organic Social for France Home and Garden Stores